Google Allo Messenger for communication (Discontinued)

-Google Allo and Google Hangouts are both messenger apps.
-Allo is the newer one.
-It features integration with Google Assistant and the usual stuff like stickers, GIF support, and more.
-Allo also supports Google Duo as well as an incognito chat that self-destructs if needed.
+Google Allo (Discontinued) and Google Hangouts are both messenger apps.
+Allo was the newer one.
+It featured integration with Google Assistant and the usual stuff like stickers, GIF support, and more.
+Allo also supported Google Duo as well as an incognito chat that self-destructs if needed.
 Google Hangouts is the older the app.
 It has superior cross-platform support between computers and phones.
 Hangouts also has video chats, voice chats, and a few other fun features included.
 You can’t go wrong either way.
 They’re both decent chat apps if you can get your friends and family to migrate over.

 Google Allo is a smart messaging app that helps you say more and do more.
 Express yourself better with stickers, doodles, and HUGE emojis & text.
 Allo also brings you the Google Assistant.